eclipse/eclipsefuro/docs/furo/content/docs/commands/furo_muSpec2Spec.md

 Updates or creates the specs with the definitions from the µSpecs.

 Renaming and restructuring your spec folder is ok, furo will always update the correct file.
+Also a reordering of the fields in your spec, to get nicer protos of for other reasons, is also ok.
+Furo works with a internal AST and is not interested in order or file names.

 > if you have set the config option `muSpec.forceSync: true` in your furo config,
 > the command will always enable the `-d` option.